SoftCircuits/FullTextSearchQuery/README.md

 | abc or def | `FORMSOF(INFLECTIONAL, abc) OR FORMSOF(INFLECTIONAL, def)` | Find inflectional forms of either abc or def.
 | &lt;+abc +def&gt; | `"abc" NEAR "def"` | Find exact term abc near exact term def.
 | abc and (def or ghi) | `FORMSOF(INFLECTIONAL, abc) AND (FORMSOF(INFLECTIONAL, def) OR FORMSOF(INFLECTIONAL, ghi))` | Find inflectional forms of both abc and either def or ghi.
+* Inflectional finds all of the tenses of a word.
+For example, if you passed in Start, Inflectional will find Start, Started, and Starting.
+For nouns, Inflectional finds the single, plural, and possessive forms.
+* Thesaurus finds variations of a word, Start, Begin, etc. Essentially, words that have the same meaning.

 # Preventing SQL Server Errors
 Even after a syntactically correct query has been generated, SQL Server can still generate an error for some queries.
 For example, in the table above you can see that the ouput for `-abc def` swaps the two subexpressions.
 This is because `NOT FORMSOF(INFLECTIONAL, abc) AND FORMSOF(INFLECTIONAL, def)` will cause an error.
 SQL Server does not like the `NOT` at the start.
 In this example, FullTextSearchQuery will swaps the two subexpressions (on either side of `AND`).